kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 > shell open while making changes (for example, root), or have access to single-user mode
 > at the machine's console.

-PAM (Pluggable Authentication Modules) is the mechanism a UNIX-like system uses to authenticate users, and to control access to some resources.
+Pluggable Authentication Modules (PAM) is the mechanism a UNIX-like system that authenticates users, and to control access to some resources.
 This is configured through a stack of modules that are executed in order to evaluate the request, and then each module may request or reuse authentication token information.

 ### Before You Start

-You *should* backup your /etc/pam.d directory from its original state as you *may* change the PAM configuration in a way that will cause you to be unable to authenticate to your machine.
+You *should* backup your /etc/pam.d directory from its original state as you *may* change the PAM configuration in a way that will not allow you to authenticate to your machine.

     cp -a /etc/pam.d /root/pam.d.backup

 ### SUSE / OpenSUSE

-To configure PAM on suse you must modify four files, which control the various stages of authentication.
+To configure PAM on suse you must modify four files, which control the various stages of authentication:

     /etc/pam.d/common-account
     /etc/pam.d/common-auth